phpbb/documentation/development/development/css-guidelines.rst

 Line-heights
 ++++++++++++
-All line-heights are to be specified as unitless inorder to prevent in proper inheritance.
+All line-heights are to be specified as unitless in order to prevent in proper inheritance.
 By nature when using units with line-heights the children inherit by default.
 This can lead to unwanted effects and bloated code.
-A ``sass`` function called ``unitless`` is provided which will convert px values for convienence, but for clarity the math is simply
+A ``sass`` function called ``unitless`` is provided which will convert px values for convenience, but for clarity the math is simply

 .. code-block:: scss